Lee Chun-soo: International career

 In 1999, Lee was selected for the South Korean under-20 team, participating in the Bangabandhu Cup.
 He scored five goals against Thailand in his debut game, and also scored both goals in a 2–0 win over Brazil.

 Lee was also a member of the South Korean under-23 team in the 2000 Summer Olympics.
 In a group match against Morocco, he almost missed a crucial penalty, but succeeded in scoring from the rebound.

 In the 2002 FIFA World Cup held in his country, Lee was a substitute of the South Korean national team, but showed good dribbles and defense when appearing.
 After main players were injured, Lee got an opportunity as a starter in the semi-finals against Germany.
 In this game, however, he was criticised for displaying a greediness for goal with little regard for teamwork, although he made a memorable shot saved by Oliver Kahn.

 Unlike in the 2002 World Cup, Lee played as a starter in the 2006 FIFA World Cup.
 He scored South Korea's first goal with a free kick against Togo in a 2–1 win.

 After retirement

 In 2005, he took a special seminar at Goyang Baekyang Middle School with Chung Mong-joon, president of the Korea Football Association.

 In June 2014, he starred in an SNL Korea episode, when he played a parody of the game Pro Evolution Soccer 2014 called "GTA Winner Eleven 2014" alongside Kim Min-kyo.

+On November 5, 2015, when he was about to retire from active duty, he appeared on JTBC Newsroom.
+During the broadcast, Lee confessed that he intentionally hit Paolo Maldini in the head during the 2002 FIFA World Cup against Italy.

-In December 2015, he appeared on the King of Mask Singer show and displayed his singing skills.
+In December 2015, he appeared on the King of Mask Singer in Episode 38 as (with the stage name "Know Thyself Socrates") show and displayed his singing skills.

 As of March 2016, he is a commentator for JTBC3 Fox Sports.

+In 2019, He was appointed as the head of strength and conditioning for his hometown team Incheon United ahead of the 2019 season, but resigned from the position in August 2020.

+In January 2021, he was appointed as the Chairman of the Social Contribution Committee of the Korea Football Association.

 In June 2021, Lee signed a contract with DH Entertainment.

+In October 2024, he participated in the Nexon Icon Match in Korea as a striker team.

+On November 4, 2025, police charged him with fraud.